-What Exactly Is Credit Repair?
+What Is Credit Repair?

 “Credit repair leverages your legal right to three standards: Credit reports must be 100% accurate, entirely fair, and fully substantiated,” Padawer said.
 “Too many lesser credit repair companies skip over those last two standards — which involve communicating with your creditors — in favor of depending upon simple credit bureau disputes by themselves.”

 Here’s a good example of when a reputable credit repair service can help you do something you may not be able to accomplish yourself.
 If you have a collection account that’s been sold to a few different debt collectors, it may appear on your credit report multiple times.
-That information is accurate, but having that one debt dinging your credit score multiple times may not meet the “fair” standard Padawer mentioned.
+That information is accurate but having that one debt dinging your credit score multiple times may not meet the “fair” standard Padawer mentioned.

 If you have items on your credit report that don’t meet the three standards Padawer mentioned, then you may want to consider credit repair — either DIY or via hiring a professional.
 (Errors are more common than you may think).

 A good credit repair company will first pull your credit reports from each of the three major credit reporting agencies to pinpoint your credit issues.
 Why all three?
-Because each credit reporting agency has its own “data furnishers” (aka lenders, credit card companies, debt collectors, etc.) who report your credit information to them.
-And there may be errors that appear on one of your credit reports, but don’t appear on the others.
+Because each credit reporting agency has its own “data furnishers” (aka lenders, credit card companies, debt collectors, etc.), who report your credit information to them.
+And there may be errors that appear on one of your credit reports, but don’t appear on the others

 Once those errors have been identified, you’ll then give a credit repair company any supporting documentation you might have or need.
-For example, if there’s a bill on your credit report that your husband was actually responsible for under your divorce decree, you can use that document to prove it shouldn’t be impacting you.
+For example, if there’s a bill on your credit report that your husband or wife was actually responsible for under your divorce decree, you can use that document to prove it shouldn’t be impacting you.

-In some cases it might be difficult to determine what to include as far as supporting documentation goes — that’s another way a credit repair company can help you.
+In some cases, it might be difficult to determine what to include as far as supporting documentation goes — that’s another way a credit repair company can help you.
 For example, if you’re a victim of identity theft and a fraudulent account is appearing on your credit report, it can be tough to prove it isn’t yours since you naturally don’t have any documents relating to the account.